-We asked asphalt maintenance business owners recently about the greatest challenges facing sealcoaters in 2022 over at our Facebook page, and one of the things that stood out was worker or labor shortage.
+We asked asphalt maintenance business owners recently about the greatest challenges facing sealcoaters over at our Facebook page, and one of the things that stood out was worker or labor shortage.

 Did you experience it last year, too?
-If so, then here are some suggestions on how to cope with labor shortage in the sealcoating industry this 2022.
+If so, then here are some suggestions on how to cope with labor shortage in the sealcoating industry.

 Invest in better equipment to raise your efficiency.
 With the prices of asphalt repair equipment going up, buying a spray system or an RY2X2 might seem counterintuitive right now.
 But investing and upgrading now can help you save money in the long run compared to buying several months later when the prices are significantly higher.

 Buying newer equipment can also boost your efficiency, allowing you to hire fewer people and respond to the labor shortage accordingly.